shawnr/practical-javascript/data-types/54-other-primitive-data-types.md

 ## Boolean

 The Boolean Data Type has a value that is either `true` or `false`.
 These types of variables are helpful when controlling the logical flow of a program.
-We often use different logic to determine a `true` or `false`
+We often use different logic to determine a `true` or `false` so that we can later have an easy check to determine the next commands the program should execute.

+Boolean values are generally checked within a conditional (an `if` statement) or to control the execution of a `while` loop.
+These will be used throughout our code.

 ## Undefined